Astral1119/sheets-wiki/src/docs/posts/lambda-udts.md

 Which then resolves to `"foo"`.

-LAMBDA UDTs can accept anything as a field, including arrays, lambda terms, and other UDTs.
-However, they are not without limitations.
-Due to their LAMBDA-heavy nature, [calculation limits](https://sheets.wiki/calculation-limits/) represent an additional obstacle.
-They also require user-defined interfaces in order to work properly.
+[Calculation limits](https://sheets.wiki/calculation-limits/) represent a major limitation to LAMBDA UDTs, as they are heavily LAMBDA-intensive in nature and can quickly hit the recursion limit.
+LAMBDA UDTs also require user-defined interfaces in order to work properly.